-The Young Scholars program is a music education initiative designed to identify and support talented young pianists in their professional development, and in the delivery of live performances.
+The Young Scholars™ program is a music education initiative designed to identify and support talented young pianists in their professional development.

+The Young Scholars™ Program has been in place since the Foundation’s launch in 2008, making it our longest running initiative.
 The Foundation operates with the conviction that music is a universal language.
 We believe that the power of music can unite people across cultural and national divides, bringing messages of inspiration, tolerance, and acceptance to a global audience.

 Every two years, we accept applications for a new class of Young Scholars™.
 Applications are reviewed by Lang Lang, who personally selects a limited number of exceptionally talented young pianists from around the world, offering them mentorship, tutelage, and unique opportunities for performance.